Fall For History

 - Historic Architecture: A View into the Past The town of Lewes boasts multiple architectural styles throughout several eras within a three-block radius.
 This 60-minute tour includes an introduction to the historic district and its various stylistic elements, with an emphasis on the homes of important historic families and notable people from throughout the past three centuries in Lewes.
 (Begins at Ryves Holt House located at 218 Second Street) Sundays at 5:00 p.m. through October 30, 2022, Thursdays at 5:00 p.m. through October 28, 2022. $10.00 per adult

-Historic Lewes is rich with legends and spooky tales.
+- Lewes Legends Historic Lewes is rich with legends and spooky tales.
 This 90-minute walking tour will enthrall you with stories of strange happenings in “The First Town, in the First State”.
-This memorable evening tour will lead you to the Cannonball House that was bombarded by the British during the War of 1812, notably one of the most haunted places in Delaware.
+After hours we will enter the Cannonball House, which was bombarded by the British during the War of 1812, notably one of the most haunted places in Delaware.
 (Due to the eerie content of the tour, children seven and under are strongly discouraged from attending.
 Flashlights are recommended in October.)
 (Begins at Ryves Holt House located at 218 Second Street) Through October 30, 2022 Sundays & Wednesdays at 6:00 p.m.
-June 13 through October 27, 2021. $15 per adult
+October Additional Dates: Thursdays at 6:00 p.m. $15 per adult